baselime/docs/sending-data/s3-rehydration.md

 This page describes how you can rehydrate your telemetry data from Amazon S3 into Baselime.

+---

 ## How it works

-When your data is streamed to Baselime, through different sources described in the [Sending Data to Baselime](./) section, it is also streamed to a Kinesis Firehose created in your AWS at the time of integration.
-The Firehose then saves the data in an S3 bucket in your AWS account.
+When your data is streamed to Baselime, through different sources described in the [Sending Data to Baselime](./) section, it is also streamed to a Kinesis Firehose created in your AWS account.
+The Data Firehose stores the telemetry data in a S3 bucket in your AWS account.

+This gives you full ownership of your data and enables you to use it outside the Baselime; for example to feed it into a data lake.
+It is also possible to rehydrate the data from the S3 bucket into Baselime once the data is past its expiration period on Baselime.

 ![Data flow](../assets/images/illustrations/sending-data/s3-rehydration.png)

-This allows you to use your data even outside the Baselime, for example feed it into a data lake.

-At the time of connecting your AWS account to Baselime a role is also created which gives access to list and read files specifically from that bucket.
-This role is assumed by Baselime Rehydration Lambda, which lists and reads the files, and sends them to our system once gain.
+!!!
+Note

-This way you can query data in Baselime, even long after it has expired.
-Just keep in mind that default TTL for objects set in that Bucket is set to 180 days, but feel free to change it to your needs.
+We set the default TTL for objects stored in the bucket to 180 days to prevent extremely long storage of telemetry data you might not need; Feel free to adjust it to your needs.
+!!!

+---

 ## How to use it
 First, you'll need to have Baselime CLI installed.
 You can find the installation instructions [here](../cli/install.md).